-The majority of the housing stock in Terrebonne is single-family housing, with 68% of households residing in single-family detached structures.
+The majority of the housing stock in Terrebonne is single-family housing, with 69% of households residing in single-family detached structures.
 Approximately 72% of households are homeowners, with 80% of owner households living in housing units with three or more bedrooms.
-31% of housing units are in multifamily development, with two to twenty or more units in the structure.
-With over 5,800 multifamily units serving over 11,000 renter households, the data suggest that approximately 5,200 renter households reside in single-family structures, either attached or detached.
-The use of single-family structures for rental housing does address some of the need for larger housing units for renter households, but the vast disparity of larger units between renter (42%) and owner (80%) households suggests the need for new housing development aimed specifically toward larger renter households requiring three or more bedrooms.
+11% of housing units are in multifamily development, with two to twenty or more units in the structure.
+As with owner households, rent households are living in larger units consisting of 3 or more households.
+The data suggests the need for new housing development aimed specifically toward larger renter households requiring three or more bedrooms.